mysteryx93/garuda-linux-guide/README.md

 ## Improve shortcuts

+Open 'Shortcuts' window.

+By default, `Ctrl+F4` is 'Switch to Desktop 4' which prevents you from closing FireDragon tabs.
+You'll most certainly want to remove that.

+Search `Ctrl+F4` and uncheck it.
+You can also disable all `Ctrl+F` shortcuts from 1-12 if they interfere with your apps.
+Click Apply.

 This is personal taste, but in the `Shortcuts` window, you can consider setting these up

-- Meta+Tab: Switch between activities
+- `Meta+Tab`: Switch between activities
-- Meta+Enter: Open Konsole
+- `Meta+Enter`: Open Konsole
-- Meta+F: Open FireDragon
+- `Meta+F`: Open FireDragon
-- Meta+N: Open Kate
+- `Meta+N`: Open Kate

-Instead of using Desktops, I'm using 2 Activities and flip between both using Meta+Tab.
+Instead of using Desktops, I'm using 2 Activities and flip between both using `Meta+Tab`.
 To setup a second Activity, press Meta+Q and create it.

 ## Improve performance